Brazil falling short in rush to overhaul World Cup airports

 Construction delays at publicly administered airports have been far more dramatic.
 At the start of last month, airport overhauls in seven World Cup host cities were only half finished or worse, according to Infraero, the government agency that oversees airport operations.

-Brazil's civil aviation minister, Moreira Franco, said the airports can handle World Cup crowds despite the delays, and ongoing construction will be covered up during the tournament.

-"Unfortunately, Infraero makes a real mess of an airport when it is doing work.
-Infraero and the operators will not be allowed to turn travellers' lives upside down," he told Reuters on Monday.

-The privately run projects are also drawing scrutiny.
+Still, the privately run projects are drawing scrutiny.
 Civil aviation authority ANAC has redoubled its inspections of three privatized airports since learning at the start of this year that work was behind proposed timelines.

 ADJUSTING EXPECTATIONS